 This event is a marvelous, in-depth look at an industry that has shaped this state.
 This is how the west was won!

-Take a leisurely stroll along Bishop’s Main Street on the penultimate Saturday of daylights savings time.
+Take a leisurely stroll along Bishop’s Main Street from 3-8 PM.
 The soft twilight of a late fall evening will sooth your soul as you sample the sweets on offer at local businesses during the annual Chocolate Art Walk.
 Music will fill the air, art and craft will deck the walls and shelves of galleries and shops, and store staff and owners will offer the gift of chocolate.

 It’s romantic, rustic and reminiscent of an age of gentility.

 Stop in or call the Bishop Visitor Center at 690 N. Main St., or (760) 873-8405.
 Our fabulous staff can tell you much more about all these events.
 Ask for all the details on what, where, when an how to get the best deal and have the most fun during fall in the Eastern Sierra.